-If you were injured by a negligent truck driver, there are options available for pursuing sufficient compensation for your losses.
+If you were injured by a negligent rig driver, there are options available for pursuing sufficient compensation for your losses.
 At Doroshow, Pasquale, Krawitz, and Bhaya, a Wilmington truck accident lawyer can guide you through the process of civil litigation.
 Our skilled personal injury attorneys are ready to collect evidence of fault, build a comprehensive lawsuit or settlement demand, and pursue the restitution you deserve.
+En Español

 Common Injuries in Truck Crashes

-Survivors of truck accidents may be left with various injuries, such as:
+Survivors of 18-wheeler accidents may be left with various injuries, such as:

 - Ligament tears